charlbury/flask-webapp-template/azure/README_DEPLOY.md

 4. Click "Review + create" → "Create"

 ### 2.2 Create Deployment Slot (Optional but Recommended)
+1. Create a staging branch in the repo
-1. Go to your Web App in the Azure Portal
+2. Go to your Web App in the Azure Portal
 2. Under "Deployment" → "Deployment slots"
 3. Click "Add slot"
 4. Name: `staging`